flet-dev/website/blog/2024-05-01-flet-packaging-update.md

 ## Current approach

+We released the first version of packaging [4 months ago](/blog/packaging-apps-for-distribution) and since then, we have realized that the initial approach has multple flaws and should be improved.

 When you run `flet build apk` with the current Flet version it downloads Python runtime with standard library both pre-built for Android (or iOS if ran with `flet build ipa`).

 For non-pure packages, like `numpy`, Flet is asking you to build those packages by yourself using "Python for Android" (p4a) tool from Kivy and then provide a path to "p4a" distributive where those pre-build packages could be found.